 These skilled learning facilitators are experts and innovators that offer you multiple lenses through which to view and solve problems.
 Each individual on this list will be an important influence as you construct your path toward new ideas and career opportunities.

-Director of Graduate Studies, Franklin University Switzerland
+Dean of Innovation and Impact, Franklin University Switzerland